ux-mark/recipes/README.md

 - The copy-images script uses the path defined in the `.env` file (RECIPE_IMAGES_SOURCE_DIR)
 - If no environment variable is set, it defaults to "../../Recipes-and-photos"
 - The script copies images to "public/images/"
+- **Important**: Run this command manually before deployment if you need to update the images

 #### Programmatic Image Copying
 The image copying functionality is now also available as a callable function: